muhammad-qadeerr/AuthECWebApi_dotnet_identity/README.md

 3. Microsoft.EntityFrameworkCore.Tools

-This branch contains the implementation for user registration using identity.
+This branch contains the implementation for user registration using identity via Minimal API